 A QUARC publications page is found here.

 On September 9, 2021, a conference, Advances in the Quantified Argument Calculus, was held.
-Programme with abstract is found here.
+Programme with abstracts is found here.